thangacodes/ansible/README.md

 $ ansible all -a 'uptime' -o

+$ ansible localhost -m command -a uptime  (we are using 'command' module)

 $ ansible all -b -a 'whoami'    # b- become as 'root' user.

 $ ansible all -b -m yum -a "name=httpd state=latest"